-There are three avenues for a member to be considered by the Regional Nominating Committees:
+There are three avenues that a candidate can be considered by the Regional Nominating Committees for nomination:

 - Suggestions from state or affiliate associations.
-ICMA contacts association presidents and the presidents of relevant groups such as those representing assistants and counties as well as the International Hispanic Network and the National Forum for Black Public Administrators.
-All groups are asked to submit the names of several members who can represent both their region and the diversity of the profession
+ICMA contacts association and affiliate presidents asking these groups to submit the names of several candidates who can represent both their region and the diversity of the profession.

 B. Qualification by Petition